lumen112015/becoming/src/posts/the_speed_of_synchronicity.md

 An influencer replies to a rare comment.
 An author whose book I set aside months ago reappears in my feed.
 I finish her book at last, and every paragraph feels like it was written from inside my own heart.
-It all lands perfectly, almost instantly—
+It all lands perfectly, almost instantly,
 like a conversation I didn’t realize I was already having.

 ---